oleg-codaio/leetcode/README.md

-# LeetCode
+# LeetCode Solutions

-These are just solutions to various leetcode problems done for fun and to improve problem-solving skills.
+These are just solutions to various [LeetCode](https://leetcode.com/) problems done for fun and to improve problem-solving skills.